superhero1/ffritz/README-APP.md

 	- Restore default configuration of service.
 	- The old configuration is backed up in conf.d with . prefix.
 - ffservice list
-	- List services
+	- List all services
-- ffservice status
+- ffservice status [_servicenames_]
-	- Show status of all services
+	- Show status of all or specific services
-- ffservice running
+- ffservice running _servicename_
 	- Exit code is 0/1/2 depending on whether the service is running, not running or the status is unknown respectively.